 DESCRIPTION OF COMMON EQUITY TIER 1

-Issuer CVC Capital
+Issuer CVC Capita

+Unique identifier (e.g. CUSIR ISIN or Pleambers identifier for private pleament) Markets S.à r.
+N/A

-Unique identifier (e.g., CUSIP, ISIN or Bloomberg identifier for private placement) Markets S.à r.I N/A
+Unique identifier (e.g., CUSIP, ISIN or Bloomberg identifier for private placement)

-Public or private placement Private placement
+Public or private placement Private placemen Luxembourg lav

-Governing law(s) of the instrument Luxembourg law
+Governing law(s) of the instrument

-Instrument type Ordinary Shares

-Amount recognised in regulatory capital (€M) EUR 8.0M
+Instrument type Amount recognised in regulatory capital (€M) Ordinary Shares EUR 8.0N

-Currency of Issuance and Nominal amount of Instrument €1 per ordinary share
+Currency of Issuance and Nominal amount of Instrument

+• €1 per ordinary share N/A

-Issue price N/A
+Issue price

 Redemption price N/A

 Accounting classification Shareholders' Equity

-Original date of issuance 50,000 shares on 02/02/2022
+Original date of issuance 50,000 shares or 02/02/2022

-4,550,000 shares on 02/02/2023
+4,550,000 shares or 02/02/2023

-340,000 shares on 22/12/2023
+340,000 shares or 22/12/2023

-Perpetual or dated Perpetual
+Perpetual or dated Perpetua

 Original maturity date No maturity

-ssuer call subject to prior supervisory approval N/A
+Issuer call subject to prior supervisory approval N/A

-Optional call date, contingent call dates and redemption amount N/A
+Optional call date, contingent call dates and redemption amount N//

 Subsequent call dates, if applicable N/A

 Fixed or floating dividend / coupon Floating dividend

 Coupon rate and any related index N/A

-Existence of a dividend stopper No
+Existence of a dividend stopper No.

 Fully discretionary, partially discretionary or mandatory (in terms of timing) Fully Discretionary

 Fully discretionary, partially discretionary or mandatory (in terms of amount) Fully Discretionary

-Existence of step up or other incentive to redeem No
+Existence of step up or other incentive to redeem , .
+No

 Noncumulative or cumulative Noncumulative

 Convertible or non-convertible Nonconvertible

 If convertible, conversion trigger(s) N/A

-If convertible, fully or partially N/A
+If convertible, fully or partially N//

 If convertible, conversion rate N/A

 If convertible, mandatory or optional conversion N/A

 If convertible, specify instrument type convertible into N/A

-If convertible, specify issuer of instrument it converts into N/A
+If convertible, specify instrument type convertible into N/A

-Nrite-down features No
+Write-down features No.

 If write-down, write-down trigger(s) N/A

 If write-down, full or partial N/A

-If write-down, permanent or temporary N/A
+•

-If temporary write-down, description of write-down mechanism N/A
+If temperary write down, description of write down mechanism N/A

-Position in subordination hierarchy in liquidation (specify instrument type immediately senior to nstrument) Other liabilities
+If temporary write-down, description of write-down mechanism Position in subordination hierarchy in liquidation (specify instrument type immediately senior to N// Other liabilitie

+instrument)

 Non-compliant transitioned features No

 If yes, specify non-compliant features N/A

 Link to the full term and conditions of the instrument N/A

-\including EUR 3.06M of share premium
+^{}including EUR 3.06M of share premium